GlowUp with Shaman Isis

 We then shift gears to tackle the pressing issue of AI's impact on creative fields.
 Barbara and I dive into the complexities of AI-generated art, grappling with ethical concerns and the need for fair compensation for original artists.
 This conversation extends to the book publishing industry, where AI is simultaneously a tool for research and a potential disruptor of lower-order tasks.
 We stress the importance of adaptability and continuous learning for authors to stay relevant while shedding light on the often-overlooked business side of publishing.

 Finally, we unpack the intricacies of social media promotion and ghostwriting for celebrity memoirs.
 Barbara and I discuss effective strategies for building an authentic online presence in a crowded digital space and the increasing value of true-life personal stories in an era dominated by AI content.
-We also delve into the emotional challenges and therapeutic benefits of writing about traumatic experiences, sharing personal anecdotes, and practical methods for healing.
-This episode is a comprehensive guide for authors striving to thrive in today's fast-changing industry, blending industry insights with personal reflections and actionable advice.
+W

 Support the show